danidelvalle/certifications/Microsoft Certified Azure Solutions Architect Expert/studyguide.md

 ### Create image
 * New-AzImage -Image $config
 ### Create VM from VHD
+You can only use Generation 1 virtual machines that use the VHD file format.
 * Add-AzVhd -ResourceGroupName -Destination -LocalFilePath
 * New-AzDiskConfig -AccountType Standard_LRS -Location -CreateOption Import -SourceURI
 * New-AzDisk -DiskName -Disk <disk_config> -ResourceGroupName